nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Set a spending limit for a category: `set`

 Allows you to set a spending limit for each category.
-If this limit is exceeded (or nearly exceeded), you might receive warnings from the app.
+If this limit is exceeded (or nearly exceeded), you will receive warnings from the app.

 Format: `set /category CATEGORY /limit LIMIT`